Konrad Becker

-Konrad Becker (born 9 January 1959 in Vienna) is an artist, hypermedia researcher, and interdisciplinary content developer, director of the Institute for New Culture Technologies-t0 and initiator of Public Netbase and World-Information.Org.
+Konrad Becker (born 9 January 1959 in Vienna) is an Austrian media researcher, artist, author, composer, producer and actor working in the field of art and electronic media.
+He is director of the Institute for New Culture Technologies/t0 and the World-Information Institute / World-Information.Org, and was co-founder and chairman of Public Netbase, which operated from 1994 to 2006.

-Konrad Becker at World-Information.Org, Amsterdam 2002.
+Konrad Becker at World-Information.Org, Amsterdam, 2002.